 Learn more: City Council and Mayor.

-The Johnson County Auditor’s Office manages candidate filing and elections (see "Candidate & Voter Resources" and "Running for Office" below).
+The Johnson County Auditor’s Office handles candidate filing and elections (see "Candidate & Voter Resources" and "Running for Office" below).

 Candidate & Voter Resources